am-codez/Obsidian-2024/publish/COGS 200.md

 		    - Using finite set of discrete units, language users create and understand an infinite number of new utterances (e.g. words and sentences)
 		    - E.g. yeet, tip-flation
 	    11. Duality of patterning
-		    - Language is composed of basic meaningless units (vowel sounds) to form larger nits (words) that have arbitrary meaning
+		    - Language is composed of basic meaningless units (vowel sounds) to form larger units (words) that have arbitrary meaning
 	    12. Cultural transmission
-			- Learned after birth in a social setting
+			- Learned after birth, in a social setting
 	    13. Learnability
 			- Speaker can learn the language, or even multiple languages
 	    14. Displacement